frankstepanski/reactjs-boilerplate/README.md

 ## **Note:**

-This boilerplate comes with Bootstrap and JQuery.<br>
+This boilerplate comes with Bootstrap, JQuery, and React-Routing.<br>
 React-Redux implementation coming soon.<br>
 Thanks for using!